NEXUS is designed to expedite the border clearance process for low-risk, pre-approved travellers into Canada and the United States.

 CBSA and U.S. CBP officers will check the information you have provided in your application to make sure you meet the requirements of customs and immigration legislation.
 Criminal information databases will also be used.

-If you meet the eligibility criteria and your application is approved, you will receive a letter inviting you to visit a NEXUS enrolment centre to complete the enrolment process.
+After the initial processing of your application is complete, you will receive a letter inviting you to set up an appointment for an interview at a NEXUS enrolment centre.
 If you applied online, you will receive notification by e-mail.
-A complete list of NEXUS enrolment centres can be found online at www.nexus.gc.ca.

-Your membership is finalized at a NEXUS enrolment centre.
+You will be invited to set up an appointment to visit a NEXUS enrolment centre once the initial processing of your application is complete.
 When you report to the enrolment centre, a further review of your information and a full interview will occur.

 The officer will do the following:

-Any time you enter Canada or the United States, you may be randomly selected for an inspection.
+Any time you enter Canada or the United States, you may be subject to an inspection.

-In order to ensure uninterrupted passage privileges, you must re-apply to the NEXUS program approximately three months before your membership expires.
+It is recommended that you reapply to the NEXUS program approximately three months before your membership expires.
 Your membership in NEXUS is valid for five years.

 For each five-year NEXUS membership, there is a non-refundable processing fee.
 Membership renewal for children under the age of 18 is free of charge.